Longwater1234/WedemyServer/README.md

 ## Database Setup

 Using any MySQL client, CREATE new database called `wedemy` (any name is OK), with charset `utf8mb4`.
 Then, follow carefully instructions in [HELP.md](HELP.md#database-setup-info), for both MySQL and Redis.
-It's recommended NOT to use `root` account in production for the db.
-Create new MySQL user account with fewer privileges.
+I have attached a mysqldump file with [sample data](src/main/resources/data_wedemy.sql) for testing.

 ## Quick Start 🚀